What is a port authority?

-Dependant upon the level of government a port authority is created by a resolution or ordinance.
-A port authority is a government entity that will facilitate economic activity, capital investment, job creation and retention in Ohio.
+Depending on the level of government a port authority is created either by resolution or ordinance.
+A port authority is an Ohio Political Subdivision that facilitates economic development activity, capital investment, job creation and retention in Ohio.

 What does a port authority do?

 Ohio law allows port authorities to construct facilities, issue bonds, make loans, and sell or buy real and personal property.